Fernando Cillóniz: Presidential campaign (2020)

 In September 2020, following an unsuccessful run for a seat in the Peruvian Congress at the 2020 snap-election with the Peru Secure Homeland as his candidacy was excluded, Cillóniz registered in All for Peru, in order to run for the party's presidential nomination.

 Upon registering in the party, All for Peru leader Aureo Zegarra criticized Cillóniz for "not having the kindness of calling him".
 Cillóniz learned that the party was going through internal disputes, as the party's faction against Zegarra processed his party registration.
 Ultimately, the National Elections Jury officially recognized Zegarra's executive position in the party, and Cillóniz and Pedro Cateriano's party affiliation.

 Cillóniz initially faced Cateriano in the primary election scheduled for 28 November 2020, but the latter eventually withdrew this candidacy, alleging the party disputes as the determinant factor in his decision.
 Party president Aureo Zegarra filed a claim against Cillóniz as he continued disputing the party affiliation as not-valid due to being registered by a non-official spokesman.
 The National Electoral Jury dismissed the claim, and Cillóniz was declared All for Peru's presumptive presidential nominee.
 However, on 26 December 2020, the presidential ticket was rejected by the National Jury of Elections.

+Later career

+Cillóniz is a member of the Madrid Forum, an international group of right-wing and far-right individuals organized by Vox.